e-Pik-Dev/Vue-items-list/README.md

 When placing or configuring a block, two configuration options are available:

-- **endpoint**: API url to make a GET request
+- **API endpoint**: The URL of the API endpoint to retrieve data
-- **maxItemsNo**: Maximum number of items to display
+- **Maximum items to show in list**: Maximum number of data items displayed in the block

 ## Technical info

-Vue component is build as native ES module employing Vite, which compiles Vue SFC component into separate index.js and index.css are files placed in `/component` folder loaded, which are loaded by the module to render its content.
+Vue component is build as native ES module employing Vite, which compiles Vue SFC component into separate index.js and index.css files, which are loaded by the module to render its content.

 Component source code folder is `/vite/src`
+Component build code folder `/component`

-However, for this build to work, this module loads a separate Vue esm version from CDN.
+However, for this build to work, this module loads a separate Vue esm version from CDN, its url is specified under `vue.cdn.esm` key in `vue_items_list.libraries.yml`.

 Modern Vue development best practices include using Vue SFCs (Single File Components), TypeScript, and Vite tooling.

 Vue SFCs are files that can contain a block of code for scripts, templates, and styles that combine and encapsulate all aspects of a component.
 To use Typescript for Vue, a transpilation step is required, converting Typescript -> JS.

-Vite handles all of the above.
-Moreover, it accelerates development with HMR and provides rich build options.
+Vite handles all of the above, moreover, it accelerates development with HMR and provides rich build options.

 ## Requirements

-* Drupal 8.x, 9.x, 10.x.
+* Drupal 9.x, 10.x.
+* PHP >= 8.0